Shakib Stars As Bangladesh Edge Closer To T20 World Cup Second Round - UrduPoint

 However, when Sybrand Engelbrecht's entertaining 33 off 22 balls ended in the 15th over, Dutch hopes faded.

-Bas de Leede (nought), skipper Scott Edwards (25) and Logan van Beek (two) all fell in the space of six runs as they tried to force the pace.
+Bas de Leede (nought), Edwards (25) and Logan van Beek (two) all fell in the space of six runs as they tried to force the pace.

 Leg-spinner Rishad Hossain was the pick of the Bangladesh bowlers with 3-33 from his four overs.